nulinspiratie/SilQ/documentation/docs/Concepts in SilQ.rst

 ****************
 This page describes the main concept in SilQ.
 The first section describes the `Main classes <main-classes>` that build up the layers of abstraction.
 The second section describes how all these classes interact with one another when `Targeting a pulse sequence <targeting-pulsesequence>` to a specific experimental setup.
-The final section describes the `AcquisitionParameter`, which is the final layer of abstraction, and whose description
+The final section describes the `AcquisitionParameter <acquisition-parameter>`, which is another main class, and the final layer of abstraction, and whose description requires knowledge of how pulse sequence targeting works.

 .. _main-classes:

 Main classes
 ============
 The classes described here are ordered by how they control one another.